databrickslabs/mosaic/README.md

 Create a Databricks cluster running __Databricks Runtime 11.2__ (or later).

-If you are using an older version of the Databricks Runtime (>=10.0), you need to install on your cluster [Uber h3](https://h3geo.org/) library on version `3.7.0`.
+If you are using an older version of the Databricks Runtime (>=10.0), you need to install on your cluster [Uber h3](https://h3geo.org/) library on version `3.7.0` before installing Mosaic (order matters).

-Databricks Runtime versions less than 10.0 are not supported.

 ```
 <!-- https://mvnrepository.com/artifact/com.uber/h3 -->